Workplace Accident & Injury Compensation In Queensland

 Here are the things you should know about workplace accidents and what to do in case it happens to you:

-The Industrial Relations Act of Queensland sets out requirements for employers to ensure workplace safety.
-The following are the mandated provisions:
+The Industrial Relations Act of Queensland sets out requirements for employers to ensure workplace safety and the following are the mandated provisions:

-The Act also imposes an obligation to protect workers, which extends to ensuring that they are not harassed or bullied in the workplace.
-An employer’s failure to ensure workplace safety poses a large penalty.
+The Act also imposes an obligation to protect workers, which extends to ensuring that they are not harassed or bullied in the workplace, and an employer’s failure to ensure workplace safety poses a large penalty.

 Workers are also mandated to act so as not to cause harm or danger to other workers in the workplace.